squirrel-prover/squirrel-prover/CONTRIBUTING.md

 ## Documentation

 The documentation for developers may be built with `make doc`.
-The standard ocamldoc syntax should be used for comments.
-Comments for functions should be put inside the `.mli` files.
+The standard odoc syntax should be used for comments.

-New modules should be added to `squirrel.odocl`.
+Documentation for functions should be put inside the `.mli` files.

 ## Coding conventions